Our school community has identified the following school rules to teach and promote our high standards of responsible behaviour:

 Be a learner

 Our school rules have been agreed upon and endorsed by all staff and our school P&C. They are aligned with the values, principles and expected standards outlined in education Queensland’s code of school behaviour.
-Read our Responsible behaviour plan (PDF, 1.4MB)
+Please see our Draft 2021 Student Code of Conduct.

 All areas of New Farm State School are learning and teaching environments.
 We consider the responsible behaviour plan to be an opportunity for valuable social learning as well as a means of maximising the success of student learning programs.

 New Farm State School makes systematic efforts to prevent inappropriate or unacceptable behaviour by teaching and reinforcing expected behaviours on an ongoing basis.
 When these behaviour incidents occur, it is important that consequences are predictable.
 Our school seeks to ensure that responses to inappropriate or unacceptable behaviour are consistent and proportionate to the nature of the behaviour.

 Medium level to high level behaviour incidents are recorded on One School and communicated to administration team through the one school process.